-Finding a good sourcing agent in China can be the difference between success and failure.
+Finding a good China sourcing agent can be the difference between success and failure.

 If you are asking yourself the following questions, you’ll want to read this article: